 1. Natural Fabrics

 Natural fabrics are extracted from plants and animals.
-This fabrics are more and more used due to the softness and feel of the fabric.
+These fabrics are more and more used due to the softness and feel of the fabric.
 Let’s explain with some examples.

-Plant base: Organic cotton, linen, wood, hemp, bamboo, jute, and many more grow easily in the soil.
-It is naturally grown and easily bio decomposable.
+Plant-based: Organic cotton, linen, wood, hemp, bamboo, jute, and many more grow easily in the soil.
+It is naturally grown and easily biodegradable.

 In 2024, global production of natural fibers reached around 33 million tonnes which is 1.3 million tonnes more than the year before